lechakrawarthy/Emotion_Detection_CNN/README.md

 ## 📝 Description

 This project focuses on detecting human emotions using Convolutional Neural Networks (CNNs) trained on the FER-2013 dataset.
-By leveraging advanced CNN architectures like ResNet50v2 and VGG16, and employing techniques to handle class imbalance, the project aims to classify emotions accurately and deploy the model for real-time detection in live video streams.
+By leveraging advanced CNN architectures and employing techniques to handle class imbalance, the project aims to classify emotions accurately and deploy the model for real-time detection in live video streams.

 ![Emotion Detection](https://github.com/lechakrawarthy/Emotion_AI/blob/main/description_emotion.png?raw=true)